George Washington Bridge

 The George Washington Bridge is a double-decked suspension bridge spanning the Hudson River, connecting Fort Lee in Bergen County, New Jersey, with the Washington Heights neighborhood of Manhattan, New York City.
 It is named after George Washington, a Founding Father of the United States and the country's first president.
-The George Washington Bridge is the world's busiest motor vehicle bridge, carrying a traffic volume of over 104 million vehicles in 2019, and is the world's only suspension bridge with 14 vehicular lanes.
+The George Washington Bridge is the world's busiest motor vehicle bridge, carrying a traffic volume of over 101 million motor vehicles in 2025, and is the world's only suspension bridge with 14 vehicular lanes.
 The George Washington Bridge measures 4760 ft long, and its main span is 3500 ft long.
 It was the longest main bridge span in the world from its 1931 opening until the Golden Gate Bridge in San Francisco opened in 1937.

 The bridge is informally known as the GW Bridge, the GWB, the GW, or the George, and was known as the Fort Lee Bridge or Hudson River Bridge during construction.
 It is owned by the Port Authority of New York and New Jersey, a bi-state government agency that operates infrastructure in the Port of New York and New Jersey.
 The George Washington Bridge is an important travel corridor within the New York metropolitan area.
 It has an upper level that carries four lanes in each direction and a lower level with three lanes in each direction, for a total of 14 lanes of travel.

 The speed limit on the bridge is 45 mph.
 The bridge's upper level also carries pedestrian and bicycle traffic.
 Interstate 95 (I-95) and U.S. Route 1/9 (US 1/9, composed of US 1 and US 9) cross the river via the bridge.
 U.S. Route 46 (US 46), which lies entirely within New Jersey, terminates halfway across the bridge at the state border with New York.
 At its eastern terminus in New York City, the bridge continues onto the Trans-Manhattan Expressway (part of I-95, connecting to the Cross Bronx Expressway).

-The idea of a bridge across the Hudson River was first proposed in 1906, but it was not until 1925 that the state legislatures of New York and New Jersey voted to allow for the planning and construction of such a bridge.
+The idea of a bridge across the Hudson River was first proposed in 1906.
+In 1925, the state legislatures of New York and New Jersey voted to allow for the planning and construction.
 Construction on the George Washington Bridge started in September 1927; the bridge was ceremonially dedicated on October 24, 1931, and opened to traffic the next day.
 The opening of the George Washington Bridge contributed to the development of Bergen County, New Jersey, in which Fort Lee is located.
 The upper deck was widened from six to eight lanes in 1946.
 The six-lane lower deck was constructed beneath the existing span from 1959 to 1962 because of increasing traffic.